Gmclau96/Gmclau96.github.io/README.md

 View cooking time and serving size
 View if recipe is suitable for vegans/vegetarians
 View a description, recipe and coking steps of recipe
-View the nutritional information of each recipe per serving as a pie and bar chart as well as in text
+View the nutritional information of each recipe per serving as a pie and bar chart as well as in text via calorieninjas API
 Review each recipe by adding comments and a star rating out of ten
 Create a custom menu by adding recipes
 Remove individual menu items or entire menu
 Add ingredients to a shopping list
 Remove shopping list items or entire shopping list

+Please note that as this application is being hosted abroad, response times from the nutritional information API may take a few seconds to update the information and charts.